shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 ![](attribution-window-simulation_files/figure-markdown_strict/create_conversion_rate2-1.png)

 We can see that the conversion rate for each group is roughly the same.
-The P-value of the above conversions is `0.8883228`, so there is no statistical difference between the two conversion rates.
+Using the Chi-Square test for proportions, we get a p-value of `0.8883228`, so there is no statistical difference between the two conversion rates.

-What we've done so far has simulated an experiment in which there was **no** change in the `A` group vs the `B` group.
-It was an experiment that was equivalent to an `A`/`A` test.
+So far, we've simulated an experiment in which there was **no** change in the `A` group vs the `B` group.
+It was an experiment that is equivalent to an `A`/`A` test.

 ### Simulate `7.00%` Increase in Group B